ruby-openid/masq/SECURITY.md

 ## Security contact information

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+To report a security vulnerability, other than the [known ones listed here][known-ones], please use the [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.